-- experienced. - perceive their difficulties in driving. - 2) The correlations between assessed and self-assessed driving performance and perceptions of problems related to knowledge of new traffic rules and signs indicated that drivers recognize the need to improve their performance. - 3) A factor analysis indicated that 'ability in maneuvering', 'ability in perceiving and reacting correctly in adverse driving conditions', 'ability in maintaining correct lateral position' and 'ability in speed adaptation on the freeway' underlie driver perceptions regarding their own safe-driving ability; and, that they may be motivated to improve their performance by using materials that can assist them in these situations.
+- 2. The correlations between assessed and self-assessed driving performance and perceptions of problems related to knowledge of new traffic rules and signs indicated that drivers recognize the need to improve their performance. - 3.
+A factor analysis indicated that 'ability in maneuvering', 'ability in perceiving and reacting correctly in adverse driving conditions', 'ability in maintaining correct lateral position' and 'ability in speed adaptation on the freeway' underlie driver perceptions regarding their own safe-driving ability; and, that they may be motivated to improve their performance by using materials that can assist them in these situations.